brgtrainings/brgtrainings.github.io/pages/ruby.md

 This course has been designed to get the basic understanding of Ruby language.
 After completing this course you should be able to understand and write Ruby programs.

 {% include util/highlight.html
-    text="This course has been designed by <strong>BRG</strong> based on his work experience in the IT Industry, research and findings with the intention of using it for his interactive online or classroom trainings. <br>Feel free to use it as a reference course for your self-learning." class="h5"
+    text="This course has been designed with the intention of being used in an interactive online or classroom teaching session. <br>Feel free to use it for your self-learning." class="h5"
 %}

 The course has been divided into different sections with a section goal.